Woman and dog walking on a pet friendly trail in the desert

 Desert Dog Essential #1: Water

 This probably sounds obvious, but when you’re hiking with dogs in the desert you need to pack water.
 A LOT of water.
-I’ve always carried some water for Bailey but, being a dog, she’s also used to sampling from streams, lakes, and puddles.
+I alway carry some water for Bailey when we’re hiking.
+But, being a dog, she sometimes supplements my tap water with samples from streams, lakes, and puddles.

-Water is unreliable in the desert.
-A stream that was flowing last week could be dry today.
-So you’ll need to carry all the water your dog will need during your hike.
+When you’re hiking the the desert with dogs, water is unreliable.
+A stream that was flowing last week could be totally dry today.
+So you have to take all the water you and your dog will need during your hike.

-Giving your dog an efficient way to drink can help reduce the amount of water you have to carry.
+Giving your dog an efficient way to drink also helps reduce the amount of water one of you has to carry.
 My old dog, Duke, would only drink out of a bowl, so whatever he didn’t finish was wasted.

-Bailey and I have an awesome system, but it took some practice!
+Bailey and I have developed an awesome system, but it took some practice!
 Every so often, I ask Bailey if she wants water.
-If she does, she faces me and sits down, and I squirt water into her mouth from a water bottle.
+If she does, she faces me and sits down.
+Then I squirt water into her mouth from a water bottle.

 Since it’s not natural for dogs to drink like this, they might sputter a bit until they get the hang of it.
-Just go slow and only give a little at a time.
+Just go slow and only give small drinks each time.

 Desert Dog Essential #2: Dog Boots

-Bailey had dog boots for the occasional hike in the snow and to protect her paws from the salty Chicago streets.
-But in the desert, her boots are always in my backpack.
+In Chicago, Bailey had dog boots for the occasional hike in the snow and to protect her paws from the salty winter streets.
+But in the desert, her boots never leave my backpack.

-Since dogs regulate their body temperature through their paw pads, boots aren’t something Bailey wears constantly while hiking, because she could overheat.
-I consider them emergency equipment — carried in case of an injury, if the ground becomes hot, or when we encounter uncomfortable trail surfaces.
+Since dogs regulate their body temperature through their paw pads, boots aren’t something Bailey wears constantly while we hike.
+That could cause her to overheat.
+Instead, I consider them emergency equipment — carried in case of an injury, if the ground becomes hot, or when we encounter uncomfortable trail surfaces.

-If you’re hiking with a dog on hot sand, like we did at Great Sand Dunes National Park, dog boots are absolutely necessary.
+If you’re hiking with a dog on hot sand, like we did at Great Sand Dunes National Park, dog boots an absolute necessity.
 We like the Ultra Paws Rugged Dog Boots for their 2nd velcro strap, which really keeps the boots in place.
 But there are a lot of great dog boot options to choose from.

-READ MORE ⇒ Visiting Great Sand Dunes National Park with Pets
+DO MORE ⇒ Tips For Visiting Great Sand Dunes National Park with Pets

 Brindle dog sitting beside the sign for Great Sand Dunes National Park in Colorado